Hospital Blamed in Wrongful Death

 It is important to hold hospitals in Connecticut responsible for medical mistakes committed by their staff.
 If a doctor, a nurse or other medical staff member fails to provide an acceptable standard of medical care to patients, then patients may be harmed.
 Sometimes a patient may even die due to this negligence.
+Read about the case for Wrongful death lawsuit against the hospital.

 This was the basis of a claim made by family members who were devastated by the loss of their loved one.
 The wrongful death lawsuit stems from a 73-year-old man who died after checking into a hospital with an upset stomach.